Lancaster Raid: Lancaster Raid occurs

 The Lancaster Raid took place on February 10, 1676.
+As in the August 1675 attack, Monoco, known as "One-Eyed John" by the English, as well as Sagamore Sam, planned and led the raid.
 The Native American forces numbered 400, made up of Narragansett, Nipmuc, and Wampanoag warriors.
-As in the August 1675 attack, Monoco (Nipmuc at Nashaway), known as "One-Eyed John" by the English, led the raid.
 After they reached the town, the Indian forces burned the entry bridge, preventing access by outside English reinforcements could not easily enter.
 Once in town, they used torches to light houses on fire, including the garrisoned house of the village minister, Joseph Rowlandson.
 He had been one of the men who traveled to Boston seeking reinforcements, and had not yet returned.
 Most of the soldiers in the garrison survived the fire and were taken as prisoners.
-A few soldiers died in the fire, among an estimated fourteen Lancaster inhabitants lost.
+A few soldiers died in the fire, among at least fourteen Lancaster inhabitants lost.
 Twenty-three persons were taken captive, including women and children.
 The arrival of Marlborough troops forced the Indians to withdraw with their new captives.

 After the raid, the medicine man, Tantamous (Old Jethro), and ten other Nipmuc were falsely accused of the killings, allegedly due to their "singing, dancing, and having much powder and many bullets and slugs hid in their baskets."
 They were acquitted after the role of the sachem Monoco was discovered.
 In addition, Peter Jethro, Tantamous's son, aided the settlers by communicating with the captors of Mary Rowlandson to obtain her release.